NHL Training Camp Buzz: Matthews leaves Maple Leafs practice

 Darnell Nurse is "confident" he will be ready when the Oilers open the season against the Winnipeg Jets on Oct.
 9, but the defenseman is not certain he will be able to play in any preseason games.

-Nurse is still recovering from an undisclosed injury sustained in the Stanley Cup Final but took part in the opening day of training camp on Thursday, participating in all the drills.
+Nurse is recovering from an undisclosed injury sustained during the Stanley Cup Final but took part in the opening day of training camp Thursday, participating in all the drills.

 "It's a fluid thing," Nurse said.
 "I'll take it day by day, but I'm feeling good out there."

-Nurse sustained the injury in the first period of Game 2 against the Panthers on a hit from forward Evan Rodrigues.
-Nurse was limited to seven shifts over the course of the rest of the game, but did play the remainder of the series, which Edmonton lost in seven games.
+Nurse sustained the injury during the first period of Game 2 against the Panthers on a hit from forward Evan Rodrigues.
+Nurse was limited to seven shifts during the rest of the game but did play the remainder of the series, which Edmonton lost in seven games.

 He said the injury affected his offseason routine.